johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 Experiment and learn what works for your group
 :	— consider using different locations, maybe even meeting outside sometimes.
 Arrange seating to create intimate, practical spaces for discussion, so that everyone can see and hear each other.

-The syllabus incorporates about 64 studies
+The syllabus incorporates ~240 topics, in 60 studies
 :	— consider the group's availability when planning a timetable: are members affected by agricultural seasons, or academic terms?

 <!--\end {pause}-->